org-zpr/zpr-visaservice/README.md

 the repository root.

-## Release build
+## Release build (prototype vs only)

-Run `make release` to produce a release tarball.
-This builds everything (both Rust and Go), then packages binaries into `build-release/`.
+Run `make release` to produce a release tarball of the older, prototype visa service.
+This builds everything (both Rust and Go), then packages the old vservice and vs-conform binaries into `build-release/`.

 ## Admin HTTPS API